ichudu/ABS/doc/tor.md

 a connection to Tor can be made.
 It can be configured with the `-listenonion`, `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.
-This new feature is enabled by default if Dash Core is listening (`-listen`), and requires a Tor connection to work.
+This new feature is enabled by default if Absolute Core is listening (`-listen`), and requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0` and, if not disabled, configured using the `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.